visualizingthefuture/visualizingthefuture.github.io/call.md

 Please complete the [application form](https://goo.gl/forms/lYyWNKxjP4jsiGJg2) by **January 31, 2018**.
 You will be asked to submit your contact information and upload your three PDFs.

 (The application form is a Google Form, which will require a Google account.
-If you prefer, you may instead email your application files to visualizingthefuture@umich.edu.)
+If you prefer, you may instead email your application files to <visualizingthefuture@umich.edu>.)

-Email any questions to: visualizingthefuture@umich.edu
+Email any questions to: <visualizingthefuture@umich.edu>